Moravské Budějovice: History

 Moravské Budějovice was probably founded in the 12th century.
 The first written mention of Budějovice is from 1231.
-In 1406, the name of Moravské ("Moravian") Budějovice was used for the first time, to distinguish it from České Budějovice in Bohemia.
+In 1406, the name of Moravské ('Moravian') Budějovice was used for the first time, to distinguish it from České Budějovice in Bohemia.
 It gained town rights in 1498.

 The town prospered until the Battle of White Mountain.
 In 1648, it was acquired by the Schaumburk family which did not respect the townspeople and their rights and caused the economic problems of the town.
 Moreover, in 1673 half of the town was destroyed by a large fire.
 In 1736, the Wallis family acquired Moravské Budějovice as a poor insignificant town.
 During their rule, the town slowly recovered.

-Until 1918, Moravské Budějovice (as Mährisch Budwitz) was part of the Austrian monarchy (Austria side after the compromise of 1867), in the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.
+Until 1918, Moravské Budějovice was part of Austria-Hungary, in the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

 Demographics

 Transport

-The European route E59 from Jihlava to Znojmo passes through the town.
+The I/38 road (part of the European route E59) from Jihlava to Znojmo passes through the town.

+Moravské Budějovice is located on the railway lines Znojmo–Okříšky and Moravské Budějovice–Jemnice.